JetBrains/kotlin-web-site/docs/topics/multiplatform/multiplatform-run-tests.md

     }
     ```

-As you can see, imported annotations and assertions are neither platform- nor framework-specific.
-When
+As you can see, imported annotations and assertions are neither platform nor framework-specific.
-you run this test later, a platform-specific framework will provide the test runner.
+When you run this test later, a platform-specific framework will provide the test runner.

 ### Run tests